-By mid-2014 our membership numbers showed 984 youth members and 184 adults.
-The members are split between our 13 groups, District Explorer Scouts, District Scout Network and District Scout Active Support.
-As a District we have continued to grow in numbers whilst supporting leaders to deliver exciting Scouting, through adventure to more young people.
-The January 2018 census return records youth members at 1080 supported by 282 adults in leader and trustee roles.
+Since then we have recorded steady growth both in youth members and adults.
+In 2019 our membership numbers are recorded at over 1000 young people and over 300 adults supporting them.
+The members are split between our 13 Groups, District Explorer Scouts, District Scout Network and District Scout Active Support.
+As a District we have continued to grow in numbers whilst supporting Leaders to deliver exciting Scouting.
+We are proud to help young people gain Skills for Life.

 Blacktoft Beacon District Scouts follow The Scout Association’s Vision for 2023 with our local adults dedicated to delivering this Vision.